jkeefe/lunchbot/README.md

 # lunchbot for Slack
 We can never decide where to eat for lunch, so this bot will tell us what to do.
 Or at least make a suggestion.

-Sends its decision into one of our team Slack channels.
+This bot, built for [Slack](https://slack.com/), posts its decision into a team Slack channel.

 ##Dependencies